PyRectangle/DesktopFile/README.md

 ```
 You will find a working shortcut named "XTerm" in the folder "/home/PyRectangle/Desktop"

 ### Command
-You can also use `python -m desktop_file` or `desktop-file` to create shortcuts like this:<br/>
+You can use `python -m desktop_file` or `desktop-file` to create shortcuts like this:<br/>
 ```
-desktop-file --exec xterm --workpath /home/PyRectangle --comment "A desktop file to start xterm" --icon /usr/share/pixmaps/mini.xterm_48x48.xpm --categories "System;" /home/PyRectangle/Desktop/XTerm.desktop
+desktop-file --exec /usr/bin/xterm --workpath /home/PyRectangle --comment "A desktop file to start xterm" --icon /usr/share/pixmaps/mini.xterm_48x48.xpm --categories "System;" /home/PyRectangle/Desktop/XTerm.desktop
 ```
 You will need to type ".lnk" instead of ".desktop" if you are on Windows.